FlowAgentHouse/PLsubmission/README.md

 ## 💡 The Killer App: More Than Just a Game

 Consumer-oriented "killer apps" are defined by their ability to create uniquely engaging experiences at scale.
 Flow Poker isn't just another blockchain-based card game; it's a new paradigm of interactive on-chain entertainment.
-It tackles the core challenges of Web3 gaming—lifeless NPCs and questionable fairness—by introducing a formidable, personality-driven AI opponent and leveraging Flow's native Verifiable Random Function (VRF) for provably fair gameplay.
+It tackles the core challenges of Web3 gaming, lifeless NPCs and questionable fairness, by introducing a formidable, personality-driven AI opponent and leveraging Flow's native Verifiable Random Function (VRF) for provably fair gameplay.

 Our vision is to build the first truly **agentic on-chain casino**, an ecosystem where autonomous AI agents, each with distinct personalities and strategies, manage games, interact with players, and operate with the full transparency and integrity of the Flow blockchain.
 This project is the first, crucial step towards that future.